GitMax42/website/speed/index.md

 ```
 <br>

-*Configure Apache to serve pre-compressed files if they exisit (tested on Apache/2.4.x, Ubuntu):*
+*Configure Apache to serve pre-compressed files if they exist (tested on Apache/2.4.x, Ubuntu):*
 ```apache
 # Encoding for Brotli files
 AddEncoding br .br